-You know that someone can do the job through knowledge, skills and abilities (KSAs) + work experience.
+You know that someone can do the job through knowledge, skills, and abilities (KSAs) + overall work experience.

 The greatest trick the devil ever played was convincing us that diversity is solely defined by Title 7.
 Just as important as the normal definition of diversity is making sure you don’t surround yourself with mini me’s/yes men/carbon copies from a behavioral perspective.

 Never assume your level of detail orientation is right.
-There’s pros to hiring people who look different than you in this area, whether you’re high details or low details.
+There are pros to hiring people who look different than you in this area, whether you’re high details or low details.

 Kris Dunn is a Partner and CHRO at Kinetix, a national RPO firm for growth companies headquartered in Atlanta.
 He’s also the founder Fistful of Talent (founded in 2008) and The HR Capitalist (2007) – and has written over 70 feature columns at Workforce Management magazine.
 Prior to his investment at Kinetix, Kris served in HR leadership roles at DAXKO, Charter and Cingular.
 In his spare time, KD hits the road as a speaker and gives the world what it needs – pop culture references linked to Human Capital street smarts.